JustalK/LABORATORY-MONGODB-MEMORY-TEST/README.md

 * **mongo-seeding**: The ultimate solution for populating your MongoDB database.
 I use it for populating the test database and also for populating the server at first installation.
 * **npx**: Executes <command> either from a local node_modules/.bin, or from a central cache, installing any packages needed in order for <command> to run.
 I use it for running package from my local node module directory such as esLint.
 * **nyc**: Istanbul's state of the art command line interface.
 I use it for creating the report for the coverall and making it available in the browser.

-#### How to setup the mongodb-memory

-For setting up the memory package for the test, you need to follow those step :

-- Make sure when you run the server, the mongodb database runs depending of the environment.
-In test environment, the database should not be started since we will be using the memory database.
-- Create a mongodb memory package such as inside the file: `test/cases/libs/mongodb.js`
-- Then put inside the beforeEach and afterEach, the connection and deconnection to the memory database such as in the file: `test/runner.js`
-- Now, if you run the test, all test should work independently.

 ## Seeding